Exus Blog Article

 Why A Self-Service Solution Improves Collections and Recovery Performance

 Today’s consumer wants to go his or her own way.
 The younger they are, the more they wish to undertake the consumer journey alone.
 A full 70% expect companies to have websites with self-service options.
 And companies that comply—even those in non-e-commerce businesses—see significant results: A typical utility could save $1 to $3 million a year by increasing self-service adoption rates, consultancy Accenture estimates.

 Self-service is how people shop, compare, decide and buy online.
-Why would that behaviour change when settling loan payments or debt obligations?
+Why would that behavior change when settling loan payments or debt obligations?

 It doesn’t.
-Banks, telecoms and utilities must adapt to this new consumer behaviour if they wish to remain profitable, capitalize on new opportunities and fend off competitors.
+Banks, telecoms, and utilities must adapt to this new consumer behavior if they wish to remain profitable, capitalize on new opportunities and fend off competitors.
 To do that, implement a self-service collections portal.